Douglas Crabbe

-Douglas John Edward Crabbe (born 1947) is an Australian murderer currently imprisoned in Perth for a multiple murder which occurred when he drove his 25-tonne Mack truck into the crowded bar of a motel at the base of Uluru (Ayers Rock) on 18 August 1983.
+Douglas John Edward Crabbe (born 1947) is an Australian murderer currently imprisoned in Perth for a multiple murder which occurred when he drove his 25-tonne Mack truck into the crowded bar of a motel at the base of Uluṟu (Ayers Rock) on 18 August 1983.
 Five people were killed and sixteen seriously injured.

 Early life

 Crabbe worked as a truck driver and began driving at the age of 14.

 In February 1983 Crabbe was arrested and charged for assaulting a car load of youths at a service station near Tennant Creek.
 The youths were harassing the service station's console operator and also provoked Crabbe, who retaliated by jumping up and down on the bonnet of the victim's car.

 On 24 March 1983, Crabbe attended a country and western function in Curtin Springs and became involved in two fights involving police.
 During Crabbe's later murder trial a witness testified that on his second ejection from the Curtin Springs establishment Crabbe was informed he was barred, to which he replied "If that's the case, I'll drive my truck through the pub."
 Crabbe denied that he had said this.